-- purchase price or market value if purchased from an associated person, or - most recent capital value or valuation completed by the relevant local authority.
+- purchase price or market value if purchased from an associated person, or - the local authority capital or annual value (rateable value).

 David has a city apartment with a rateable value of \$300,000.
 He rents out the apartment and also uses it privately.
 He receives market rate rental of \$4,000 from non-associates, and \$6,000 from associates.
 His total allowable expenditure, after applying the apportionment rules is \$15,000.